Markov chain Monte Carlo without evaluating the target: an auxiliary variable approach: Numerical Experiments

 Figure \ref{fig:10d-lin-vs-time} shows the MSE of estimating the true coefficients over time.
 Poisson--MALA and Poisson--Barker are much more efficient than PoissonMH, and all minibatch methods outperform full-batch methods.
-HMC performs worse than MALA and Barker, sometimes even worse than random-walk Metropolis due to the high cost of its $10$ leapfrog steps, making it about $20$ times more costly.

-We also present the ESS/s comparisons in Table \ref{tab:10d-lin-ess}.
+We also present the best ESS/s comparisons in Table \ref{tab:10d-lin-ess}.
+Full results are provided in Table \ref{tab:10d-lin-ess-full} in the appendix.
 The results have a similar trend to Section \ref{subsec:gaussian experiment}.
-Poisson--MALA and Poisson--Barker are the top two methods across all metrics, showing improvements ranging from 1.91 to 8.10 times over PoissonMH, and achieving nearly or more than 100 times the performance of full-batch methods.
+Poisson--MALA and Poisson--Barker show improvements ranging from 1.80 to 8.79 times over PoissonMH, and achieving nearly or more than 100 times the performance of full-batch methods.

-Supplementary \ref{subsec: additional robust linear regression, 10d} presents additional experiments that compare different HMC leapfrog steps and MSE over the iteration count.
-Supplementary \ref{subsec: additional robust linear regression, 50d} considers a 50-dimensional experiment with other settings unchanged.
-The findings are consistent with this experiment.